jraiskin/Automated_categorization_medication/log_progress_lab.md

 analysis based on common "lowest node" in ATC category tree.
 Mention training SVM and RNN with filtering and with "near-no-filtering", mention that "nnf" seemed to work better and requires less assumptions / arbitrary decisions.
-Mention that we considered scaling cost associated with certain perscription.
+Mention that we considered scaling cost associated with certain prescription.
-Mention that we considered injecting noise / corrupting perscriptions and evaluate both classifiers, testing which one is more resilient w.r.t. signal corruption.
+Mention that we considered injecting noise / corrupting prescriptions and evaluate both classifiers, testing which one is more resilient w.r.t. signal corruption.